tom-genoox/nettie-apps/utilities/dev/README.md

 - Creates new standalone applications in the `apps/` directory
 - Creates new utilities in the `utilities/frontend/` or `utilities/backend/` directories
-- Optionally creates GitHub repositories for new projects
+- Optionally creates GitHub repositories for new projects (using the genoox-nettie organization)
 - Registers new projects as Git submodules in the main repository
 - Generates project templates with common files and configurations
 - Smart GitHub authentication with browser support and token saving